Are you a client who wants to take your freelancer off the Upwork platform?

 - Pay the Upwork conversion fee (more on that in the next section).

-It’s also important to note that it’s seen as a violation of the TOS even if the request is made and neither party actually goes through with it.
+It’s also important to note that can also be seen as a violation of the TOS even if the request is made and neither party actually goes through with it.

 Additionally, it’s also against Upwork’s Terms of Service to share off-site contact details before accepting the job offer, as that could also be seen as circumvention.
 Personal contact information includes email addresses, links to websites that feature an alternate method of contact and social media accounts.